-Statistics are extensively used in the studies, organizations, media, and politics.
-Most of the times, it is presented without the background information necessary for its correct interpretation.
+Statistics are extensively used in studies, organizations, media, and politics.
+Most of the time, it is presented without the background information necessary for its correct interpretation.

 Sometimes misleading data is presented with a deliberate intention to manipulate people and to prompt an agenda.
 Likewise, sometimes, it is due to carelessness or just the matter of not understanding the data properly.